Power structures on the Grothendieck--Witt ring and the motivic Euler characteristic: Introduction

 \subsection{Acknowledgements}

 The authors would like to thank Stephen McKean for his useful discussions on the subject, and for initially raising the question of whether $\chi^{mot}$ respects the power structures to us.
-We would also like to thank Johannes Nicaise, who independently raised this with the authors.
-The authors would also like to thank Kirsten Wickelgren for discussions about this as well as Kevin Buzzard for his careful proofreading of this work as part of the first author's thesis.

-The first author was supported by the Engineering and Physical Sciences Research Council [EP/S021590/1].
-The EPSRC Centre for Doctoral Training in Geometry and Number Theory (The London School of Geometry and Number Theory), University College London, and would also like to thank Imperial College London.
+We would also like to thank Johannes Nicaise, who independently raised this with the authors, as well as the anonymous referee for this paper for additional context about the behaviour of $\chi^{mot}$ in characteristic $p$.
+The first author would also like to thank Kirsten Wickelgren for helpful discussions, as well as Kevin Buzzard for his careful proofreading of this work as part of the first author's thesis.
+This work was undertaken while the first author was supported by the London School of Geometry and Number Theory under the Engineering and Physical Sciences Research Council grant number [EP/S021590/1], and he would also like to thank Imperial College London.